TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/guides/extending_tts_pipeline.md

 ## Adding new models to the TTS Pipelines package

-Now that we developed our new WaterfallEmbedder, we can put the class code in a python module under tts_pipeline.pipelines.waterfall.models.
+Now that we developed our new model MyWaterfallEmbedder, we can put the this code in a python module under tts_pipeline/pipelines/waterfall/models.

 ### Setup
 ```